-The Audit Committee selected, and the Board of Directors ratified, the engagement of Jones Simkins LLC as the Company's auditor and independent registered public accounting firm for the two years ended December 31, 2015 and 2014.
-The Audit Committee has determined to appoint Jones Simkins LLC as the Company's auditor and independent registered public accounting firm for the year ending December 31, 2016, contingent on acceptable terms of engagement including schedule and fee agreement.
+The Audit Committee selected, and the Board of Directors ratified, the engagement of Haynie & Company as the Company's auditor and independent registered public accounting firm for the year ended December 31, 2019.
+The Audit Committee has determined to appoint Haynie & Company as the Company's principal auditor and independent registered public accounting firm for the year ending December 31, 2020, contingent on acceptable terms of engagement including schedule and fee agreement.

-If the selection of the independent registered public accounting firm is not ratified by shareholders, the Audit Committee will reconsider its selection.
-Even if the selection is ratified by shareholders, the Audit Committee, in its discretion, may determine to appoint a different independent registered public accounting firm if the Audit Committee believes that it would be in the best interest of the Company and its shareholders.
+If the selection of the independent registered public accounting firm is not ratified by stockholders, the Audit Committee will reconsider its selection.
+Even if the selection is ratified by stockholders, the Audit Committee, in its discretion, may determine to appoint a different independent lead registered public accounting firm if the Audit Committee believes that it would be in the best interest of the Company and its stockholders.

-Representatives of Jones Simkins LLC will be present at the Annual Meeting, have the opportunity to make a statement if they desire to do so, and be available to respond to shareholder questions.
+Representatives of Haynie & Company are likely to be present at the Annual Meeting, have the opportunity to make a statement if they desire to do so and respond to stockholder questions.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF JONES SIMKINS LLC AS ITS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2016.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF HAYNIE & COMPANY AS ITS PRINCIPAL INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR YEAR ENDING 2020.